Sinclair ZX Spectrum

 The United States Version - Timex Sinclair 2068

-On the plus side it had a better sound chip (the AY-3-8912 which would be incorporated into the later ZX Spectrum 128, ZX Spectrum +2 and ZX Spectrum +3) was far better than the Speccy's single channel beeper - excellent AY Music found it's way into many ZX Spectrum games.
-It also had a superset of Sinclair Basic giving it a few extra commands.
+On the plus side it had a better sound chip (the AY-3-8912 which would be incorporated into the later ZX Spectrum 128, ZX Spectrum +2 and ZX Spectrum +3) which was far better than the Speccy's single channel beeper.
+It also had a super-set of Sinclair Basic giving it a few extra commands.

-It is rumoured that around 80,000 TS 2068's were manufactured in total for the US market - but it never really did compete against the Commodore machines of the day.
-The machine originally retailled at $199 - which was about average for the era.
+It is rumoured that around 80,000 TS 2068's were manufactured in total for the US market which isn't bad, but it never really did compete against the Commodore machines of the day.
+The machine originally retailed at $199.00, which was an average price for the era.

-These differences aside, the Timex Sinclair 2068 was still a fine 8-bit machine and was a good choice for many in the early 1980s.
-It's nice to see that our favourite Speccy managed to make it Stateside - albeit in a slightly different form.
+These differences aside, the Timex Sinclair 2068 was still a fine 8-bit machine and was a good choice for many in the early 1980's.
+It's nice to see that our favourite computer managed to make it Stateside; albeit in a slightly different form.

 A nice BASIC program displaying ZX Spectrum colour capabilites